 Increment In 7th Pay Commission

-After a long wait, all government employees are experiencing the fruitful news of increments offered by 7th Pay committee.
-As per the rumors, which spread earlier this year, the group of secretaries panel meet recently in order to analysis the report offered by 7th pay commission for government employees increment.
-The members of panel analyzed the practical difficulties and other issues while implementing those recommendation offered by 7th Pay committee.
+After a long wait, all government employees are experiencing the fruitful news of increments offered by the 7th Pay committee.
+As per the rumors, which spread earlier this year, the group of secretaries panel meets recently in order to analyze the report offered by the 7th pay commission for government employees increment.
+The members of the panel analyzed the practical difficulties and other issues while implementing those recommendations offered by the 7th Pay committee.

-After the depth analysis, the empowered panel of secretaries has submitted their report at the end of June which is last month to their governance body.
-Based on the secretary panel members report, government announced pay hike for about 24% to all government employees and government pensioners too.
+After the depth analysis, the empowered panel of secretaries has submitted their report at the end of June which is the last month to their governance body.
+Based on the secretary panel members report, the government announced a pay hike of about 24% to all government employees and government pensioners too.

 Below listed table illustrate some facts over the current Increment